ianstormtaylor/slate/docs/reference/components/editor.md

 ### `role`

-ARIA property to define the role of the editor, it defaults to `textbox` when erditable.
+ARIA property to define the role of the editor, it defaults to `textbox` when editable.

 ## Placeholder Properties